rasulkireev/gpw/content/articles/2021-goals.md

   - Shopify app with Django
 - contribute to open source
   - Gridsome plugin
-  - pocket OAuth2.0 API to Django-allauth
+  - Pocket/Todoist OAuth2.0 API to Django-Allauth
   - plugin for [Joplin](https://joplinapp.org) to export to markdown
 - progress in learning Italian, using Anki
 - increase typing speed